hankster/Neckerworld/server/README.md

 ## Overview

 The "server" directory contains all the software and components needed to create the playing field server.
-The "cube" program is the runtime server and uses opengl to render images of the playing field.
+The "cube" program is the runtime server and uses OpenGL to render images of the playing field.
 It's started by running a command with a JSON file argument describing the window and ground textures:

 ```